farm-fe/farm/packages/create-farm/templates/preact/README.md

-# Farm + Vue
+# Farm + Preact

-This template should help you start developing using Vue and TypeScript in Farm.
+This template should help you start developing using Preact and TypeScript in Farm.

 ## Setup